MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 ## Q# with host programs

-With our Q# file in hand, an alternative to calling an operation directly from the command line is to use a *host program* in another classical language.
+With our Q# file in hand, an alternative to calling an operation or function directly from the command line is to use a *host program* in another classical language.
 Specifically, this can be done with either Python or a .NET language such as C# or F# (for the sake of brevity we will only detail C# here).
 A little more setup is required to enable the interoperability, but those details can be found in the [install guides](xref:microsoft.quantum.install).

 In a nutshell, the situation now includes a host program file (e.g. `*.py` or `*.cs`) in the same location as our Q# file.
-It's now the *host* program that gets run, and in the course of its execution it calls specific Q# operations from the Q# file.
+It's now the *host* program that gets run, and in the course of its execution it can call specific Q# operations and functions from the Q# file.
 The core of the interoperability is based on the Q# compiler making the contents of the Q# file accessible to the host program so that they can be called.

 One of the main benefits of using a host program is that the classical data returned by the Q# program can then be further processed in the host language.